Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 ```

 For static IP configuration user must specify the local IP address.
 The rest of the settings is optional and the library will use default values: DNS and gateway as .1 IP address in the same network and net mask 255.255.255.0.

+`WiFi.config(INADDR_NONE)` should clear static IP configuration and set use of DHCP on next 'begin'.

 For unifying the API, Ethernet libraries should use `config` too.